 There’s an illness that has been documented by poets for centuries and I’ve got it.
-It’s Spring Fever, that wonderfully amorphous disease we all recognize come April and May.
-Spring fever remains a fuzzy medical category, but there has been a great deal of research on how seasonal changes affect our mood and behavior.
+Spring Fever is that wonderfully amorphous disease we all recognize come March and April.
+While it remains a fuzzy medical condition, there has been a great deal of research on how seasonal changes affect our mood and behavior.
 I know how it affects me—it makes me want to spring clean!

-While I don’t invite all my friends over to help, I have built a cleaning team of DIY cleaners and equipment that make the job not necessarily fun, but at least enjoyable.
-Today, I’d like to introduce you to my spring clean A-team.
+While I don’t invite all my friends over to join in, I have built a cleaning team of DIY cleaners and equipment that make the job not necessarily fun, but at least enjoyable.
+Today, I’d like to introduce you to my Spring Clean A-Team.

 Once you find that perfect all-purpose cleaner, you’ll probably go through gallons of it.
 Want to make sure it’s fantastic and cheap?
 Make it yourself—better, cheaper, faster!